raspberrypilearning/physical-computing-guide/worksheet.md

 For more details on the advanced capabilities of the GPIO pins see gadgetoid's [interactive pinout diagram](http://pi.gadgetoid.com/pinout).

 ### Pull Up and Pull Down Resistors
 When a GPIO pin is in input mode and not connected to ground or 3v3, the pin is said to be floating, meaning that it has no fixed voltage level.
-That's no good for what we want, as the pin will randomly float between HIGH and LOW.
+That's no good for what we want, as the pin will randomly float between `HIGH` and `LOW`.
 We need to categorically know that the wires have touched.
-So we need to fix the voltage level to HIGH or LOW, and then make it change only when the we touch the wires together.
+So we need to fix the voltage level to `HIGH` or `LOW`, and then make it change only when the we touch the wires together.
 You can learn more about pull up and pull down resistors in [this guide](pull_up_down.md).

 # Components